sassoftware/ci360-extensions/README.md

 - [__CI360 - Waterfall Report - Segment Map__](code/ci360-waterfall-report/): Waterfall report showing Initial and Match/Excluded counts produced between 2 or more segment nodes.
 This report consolidates all analyzed nodes into a single view, showing client counts before and after the criterion applied at each node.

+- [__Create EXT view in UDM__](code/ci360-udm-_ext-views/): This tool creates views in the CI 360 Unified Data Model (UDM) that transpose custom properties, so each custom property can be represented as a separate column.

 ### Event Streaming Agents
 This repository contains several sample agents that stream CI 360 events into different target systems.
 To determine which agent is most relevant for your use case, refer to the detailed descriptions linked below.
 - [__CI360 Event to DB Agent__](code/ci360-events-to-db-agent): Streams CI 360 events into a relational database table.